 I placed an order, but I have not received an email response.

 Normally, an order gets a prompt response, so if it's been more than 30 minutes or so, check your junk folders.
 You should get two emails -- one is your receipt and the other has your download and registration information.
 If you still don't see those, please contact us (see the footer of this page).

 Are there quantity discounts?

 Yes, starting with 2 copies the price per copy is lowered.
 But the discount only apply to the number of copies you are buying at that time.
 Quantity discounts are not based on prior or future orders.
 To see the discount amounts, go to the order page for the product you are interested in purchasing.

 Do you accept purchase orders?

-Yes, we accept POs from US and Canadian organizations paying in US dollars.
+Yes, we accept POs with a few conditions: The purchasing organization must be in the US or Canada.
+The payment must be made in US dollars.
+And, there is a minimum order amount of $99.00 on POs.
 Contact us in advance for a price quote.
 You can send your PO by US Mail or email.
 Our contact info. is in the footer of this page.

 Is there a mobile version for iOS or Android?

 Do you make custom games?